Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/1__common_data_problems.md

   user_signups.loc(user_signups["subscription_date"] > today_date, "subscription_date") = today_date
 ```

-The same assert statement above can be used to verify that all out of range values
+The same assert statement above can be used to verify that all out-of-range values
 have been edited.

 ## Unique Constraints/Duplicate Values